-As an example, let's search “pinch of yum” using this hidden tool, then filter to show the names starting with “pinch.”
+For example, let's search “pinch of yum” using this hidden tool and then filter to show the names starting with “pinch.”
 You’ll see several similar names, including PinchOfChocolate, PinchOfCandy, and PinchOfCookie.
 (It looks like the search algorithm enjoys desserts!)

 With the “PinchOfChocolate” example above, you’d likely have to blog about dessert recipes.
 Of course, a dessert recipe blog is a great option if you love desserts and don’t want to write about any other topics.
 But what if you expanded to writing restaurant critiques, vegan recipes, or anything else?

 It’s essential to choose a name that fits with your blog's future.
 Pinch of Yum works for blogging about vegan recipes, breakfast foods, desserts, and anything food-related.

 No matter what you choose to blog about, your blog is your platform to show the world who you are.
 So it’s vital to look at your main motivations behind starting your blog.